-- on.
-If another DHCP server is activated later, then the DHCP server in the device will be disabled. - ▶ 'Relay requests': The DHCP server is active and receives requests from DHCP clients in the LAN.
+- ▶ 'Relay requests': The DHCP server is active and receives requests from DHCP clients in the LAN.
 The device does not respond to requests, but forwards them to a central DHCP server elsewhere in the network (DHCP relay agent mode). - ▶ 'Client-Mode': The DHCP server is disabled, the device behaves as a DHCP client and obtains its address from another DHCP server in the LAN.
 Only use this setting if you are certain that another DHCP server is in the LAN and actively assigning IP addresses.